-- Your immigration status in your passport or on your residency permit.
+- Your immigration status in your passport or in your residency permit.

 - A debit or credit card for payment

-Please note that obtaining approval for your visa does not equate to guaranteed entry to the country of Antigua and Barbuda.
-Immigration officers for Antigua and Barbuda may deny passage at their own discretion.
+Please note that obtaining approval for your visa does not guarantee entry to the country of Antigua and Barbuda.
+Immigration officers of Antigua and Barbuda may deny passage at their own discretion.

 Does this e-Visa include Multiple Entry?

 An Antigua and Barbuda e-visa allows Single Entry for Guatemalan citizens.

 What is the Expiration Date for My Antigua and Barbuda e-Visa?